Skill Demand Index

 Which roles need Data Analyst experience most:

-Other positions drive 50% of demand.
-Data Analysis also frequently list Data Analyst experience as a requirement.
+Data Analysis positions drive 80% of demand.
+Other also frequently list Data Analyst experience as a requirement.
 Skills commonly paired with Data Analyst experience include SQL and Communication Skills.

 Depth Level Distribution